analyticgeorgy/EcommerceAnalytics/scripts/star_schema.md

 -This means we have to be extremely careful when we eventually construct FactSales.
 We cant simply join order_items and order_payments without thinking about the grain, because an order with 3 order items and 2 payments could produce 3 * 2 = 6 rows.

+5.DimReview
+-Here, one order can have multiple reviews and one review can be associated with multiple different orders.
+Why does the same review_id occur multiple times?
+-A repeated review_id does not necessarily mean the records are duplicates, as each occurrence of a repeated review_id belongs to a different order_id